State Street Scribe

 Apparently the human body, if given a little respite and a good pair of boxing gloves, can rope-a-dope cancer into the turnbuckles and do all its own fighting.
 And like a cheating, referee-dodging tag-team partner (excuse this brief conflating of the Sweet Science with WWF), the heat and oxygen therapies get in there and knock the cancer off its pins till the immunity team can clear their heads and get to swarming the illness with 6 billion years’ worth of homegrown cellular and chemical ingenuity.

-Whatever conventional, highly specialized oncological wisdom says about the right and the wrong ways to deal with cancer (and a few of these ‘wrong ways’ are legally actionable here in the States), Kerry’s tumor subsided and finally disappeared during her treatment in Frankfurt.
+Whatever conventional, highly specialized oncological wisdom says about the right and the wrong ways to deal with cancer (and many of these ‘wrong ways’ are legally actionable here in the States), Kerry’s tumor subsided and finally disappeared during her treatment in Frankfurt.
 The clinicians made it clear, though, that the rest was up to Kerry.

 “As great as the people were over there, their ability is just to kill cancer.
 The patient still has to do their own research to close the loop, and Kerry has done that,” Jeff says, referring to the recommended lifelong nutritional housekeeping one adopts in the wake of these treatments.
 Kerry cut refined sugar out of her diet completely, and buffed up her fruits and veggies, a less than muscular approach to what had been hinted at in Frankfurt (they truly do leave this part up to the patient).